ConjurTech/slate/source/includes/api/_authentication.html.md

 As a decentralised exchange, Switcheo does not use any sort of password or api key.
   Authentication is done in the form of signing the appropriate request or transaction using the blockchain specific digital signature with the user's private key.

+Do take note that signing will differ across different blockchains.

 > Code example (neo)